 Universities and careers

-Throughout the Sixth Form, the girls receive regular talks and advice about their Higher Education options.
-Girls are able to come to the Senior Library for careers advice whenever they need it, and also to explore the excellent careers resources.
+In the Sixth Form, pupils prepare for life after school, with the emphasis being on securing the best university places and working towards the most fulfilling job opportunities.
+The girls receive regular talks and impartial advice about their Higher Education options.
+They come to the Senior Library for careers advice whenever they need it, and to explore the excellent careers resources.
 Information is available on everything from open days and scholarships to applications and gap year projects.
 Regular meetings with tutors help the girls to focus on the UCAS application process from an early stage, and their progress is carefully monitored by the Director of Sixth Form and his team.
 Speakers from universities come in to talk about the admissions process, and our excellent Inspirational Women series of talks provides a wide range of first-hand advice and careers experience.
-The girls also benefit from the careers guidance service Tinker Tailor.
-Careers seminars are held every year, and the school’s Alumnae Association holds a biannual careers conference, at which the girls can talk directly to their predecessors about their experiences.
-The result of all this is that they make choices that are fully informed, ambitious, realistic, and right for them.
+The school’s Alumnae Association holds a biennial careers conference, at which the girls can talk directly to their predecessors about their experiences.
+The result of all this is that the girls make choices that are fully informed, ambitious, realistic, and right for them.
 When they come back as alumnae, we are always very proud of how warmly and positively they talk to the girls who are here now and following in their footsteps.

-70% of the year group achieved places at Russell Group universities: Oxford, Cambridge, Durham, UCL, Bristol, Warwick, Exeter, Imperial, Newcastle, Edinburgh, Queen’s Belfast and Cardiff.
+70% of the year group achieved places at Russell Group universities: Oxford, Cambridge, Durham, Warwick, UCL, Imperial College, Exeter, Edinburgh, York, Birmingham, Bristol, Manchester and Newcastle.

-Other leavers went to St Andrew’s, Derby, and Camberwell College of Art in the UK; McGill in Canada; MGIMO in Moscow; IE University in Madrid; and Columbia, Georgetown, Johns Hopkins, NYU and Northeastern in the USA.
+Other leavers went to Bath, Oxford Brookes, City, St Andrew’s, and the Courtauld Institute of Art in the UK; Trinity College, Dublin; ICADE in Spain; and Georgetown, Columbia, Boston and Notre Dame in the USA.

 Sixth Form life